hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 [VGGNet][arxiv-vgg-simonyan-etal], and soon see how it can be repurposed for the style transfer problem.

-### The convnet-based classifier at the heart of the Gatys paper
+### The VGGNet classifier at the heart of the Gatys paper

 When we completed [Notebook 4][notebook-4], we'd worked out a simple convnet-based image classifier that did a great job at classifying the